mmclsntr/liner/README.md

-liner ~ linker, integrator, normalizer, enhancer and recorder for IoT at home ~
+liner ~ linker, integrator, normalizer, enhancer and recorder for  home automation ~
 ====

-"liner" is integration and enhancement system for building interconnected IoT network at home.
+"liner" is integration and enhancement platform system for building interconnected IoT network at home.
 The system aims for end users as non programmer to be able to easily automate all of home IoTs and cloud services by Node-like linking.

 The name of **"liner"** is combination of those keywords, **"Linker"**, **"Integrator"**, **"Normalizer"**, **"Enhancer"**, and **"Recorder"** as the primary features.

+## Usage
+1. Run MongoDB server
+1. Preset node module information into MongoDB
+  `mongo dev query.js`
+1. Run main program of Liner
+  `python main.py`

+## Requirement
+- Raspberry Pi 3 model B
+- Python 3.x
+- MongoDB (upper 2.4)

 ## Description